 Waukegan police search for missing U.S. Navy service member assigned to Naval Station Great Lakes

-Seamus Gray, 18, was last seen on video leaving a bar on Genesee Street in Waukegan around approximately 1:40 a.m. on March 18.
+Seamus Gray, 18, was last seen on video leaving a bar on Genesee Street in Waukegan about 1:40 a.m. on March 18.
 A missing persons report was filed Tuesday.

 Waukegan police are searching for a missing member of the U.S. Navy assigned to the Naval Station Great Lakes.

-Seamus Gray, 18, was last seen on video leaving a bar on Genesee Street in Waukegan around approximately 1:40 a.m. on March 18.
+Seamus Gray, 18, was last seen on video leaving a bar on Genesee Street in Waukegan about 1:40 a.m. on March 18.
 A missing persons report was filed Tuesday.

 Waukegan police and fire crews searched the area around the bar and along the lakefront, the statement said.